MohammedRashad/RLC-Circuits/README.md

 ![alt tag](https://s3.postimg.org/xmti50sgj/Screenshot_from_2017-04-13_12-05-16.png)

 #### What's this ?

-The circuit has been working for a long time and the energy of capacitor or inductor suddenly released to the resistive network.
+The response of a circuit to the sudden disconnection of a DC voltage or current source.

 # Step Response